 New York Stock Exchange and How It Works

-The New York Stock Exchange (NYSE) is the world’s largest securities exchange.
+The New York Stock Exchange is the world’s largest securities exchange.
 It provides a marketplace for buying and selling 9.3 million corporate stocks and other securities a day.
-It lists 82 percent of the S&P 500, 90 percent of the Dow Jones Industrial Average, and 70 of the world's largest corporations.
-It is, itself, a publicly-traded company with nearly 3,000 employees.
+The NYSE lists 82% of the S&P 500, 90% of the Dow Jones Industrial Average, and 70 of the world's largest corporations.
+It is, itself, a publicly-traded company with almost 3,000 employees.
 Its ticker symbol is NYSE:ICE.

 How It Works

 The New York Stock Exchange uses two methods of trading: brokers and all-electronic.
 Regardless of the method of exchange, all stock transactions are an auction.

 Brokers actively trade stocks on the floor of the NYSE.
 Buyers and sellers auction securities for the highest price.
 Brokers represent the entity buying the stock, whether it's for a retail brokerage company or institutional investors such as pension funds.
 The brokers set the "bid" price, which is the price you're willing to pay for the stock.

 When your stockbroker executes your order to sell, it is not completed until one of the dealers on the floor of the New York Stock Exchange finds another broker to buy it.
 Before trading, brokers and dealers must get approved by the NYSE and hold a trading license.

 The dealers match up the brokers with the stock sellers, who submit an "ask" price.
 It's usually higher than the bid price.
 In this way, it's like selling a home.
 The dealer is like the real estate agent, who puts the buyer and seller together.
 Dealers get to pocket the difference between the ask and bid price, minus fees and expenses, for their work.